Elgin Criminal Defense Attorneys

 Criminal Defense Process

-We understand that no two situations are the same, and we are ready to learn the details of your case.
-Despite the individuality of your case, most criminal cases follow a 12-step process.
+We understand that no two situations are the same, and we are ready to uncover the details of your case.
+Despite the individuality of each case, most criminal cases follow a 12-step process.

 - Investigation: Every Elgin, Illinois criminal case will start with an investigation.
 This can take minutes or months to complete, depending on the crime.
 It may involve one police officer or multiple investigators.